HimejiDev/Ryuk/README.md

 5. **Configure the Bot**:

-- Create a Discord Bot and obtain the token from the [Discord Developer Portal](https://discord.com/developers/applications).
+- Obtain the bot token from the [Discord Developer Portal](https://discord.com/developers/applications).
-- You can either input the _TOKEN_ and _GUILD ID_ when starting or create a `config` file (no extention):
+- You can either input the _TOKEN_ and _GUILD ID_ when starting or use the `config` file:

 ```
 YOUR_BOT_TOKEN